-Snoring affects a large portion of the population, especially those above age 40.
+Sleep apnea and snoring can occur at any age.
 The snoring associated with sleep apnea can clock in at around 90 decibels, which is comparable to the noise at an industrial work site!
 Clearly, this can cause sleep problems for your family that extend beyond the slew of destructive symptoms of sleep apnea alone.
-If your partner or roommate has noticed that your snoring is loud or that you stop breathing regularly while you sleep, you should consult with Dr. Jon Martin at Northwest Dental Services and Denture Implant Center in Tacoma, Washington, to determine if you have sleep apnea and then develop a treatment plan.
+If your partner or roommate has noticed that your snoring is loud or that you stop breathing regularly while you sleep, you may have obstructive sleep apnea.

 Some people snore but do not have sleep apnea.
 Benign snoring (nonobstructive snoring) is not necessarily dangerous and is simply caused by a fluttering uvula.
-However, snoring that is the result of air flowing through an obstructed airway during sleep can cause much more serious issues than loud noises.
+However, snoring that is the result of air flowing through an obstructed airway during sleep can have very serious health consequences.

 Since sleep apnea is a potentially life-threatening disease, you should consult with Dr. Martin at Northwest Dental Services in order to determine if your snoring is a symptom of it.

 Obstructive sleep apnea is more than just loud snoring.
 It is a condition that affects over 20 million Americans and is caused by multiple points of obstruction within the airway.

 A partially closed airway caused by obstructive sleep apnea can lead to many serious health conditions, including (but not limited to):

 If you wake up feeling fatigued and unrested or if loved ones have told you that your breathing sounds labored at night, you might have undiagnosed sleep apnea.